+Mona McPherson Dawn Ramaker

-Mona McPherson Title IX Administrator 21982 University Lane Orange Beach, AL 36561 877-729-0718 Mona.McPherson@columbiasouthern.edu
+Title IX Administrator Human Resources

+21982 University Lane 106 S. 6 th St.

+Orange Beach, AL 36561 Forest City, IA 50450

+877-729-0718 641-585-8197

+Mona.McPherson@columbiasouthern.edu ramakerd@waldorf.edu

 RESOURCES

 The following individuals and agencies can be contacted for assistance in the event that a sexual assault occurs.
 The decision of who is called rests solely with the victim, although the College encourages victims to follow the emergency procedures detailed earlier in this policy in the section entitled, Emergency Procedures and Reporting Options.